dnikolayev/perl-ansible-vagrant-glassfish-uphh/README.md

 Then all actions are being applied to GlassFish/Payara on that virtual machine.

-To start, you should have virtualenv installed in your system. (http://pythoncentral.io/how-to-install-virtualenv-python/) Also, I was not adding automated cooking of Vagrant locally, so please install it too.
+To start, you should have virtualenv installed in your system. (http://pythoncentral.io/how-to-install-virtualenv-python/) Also, I was not adding automated cooking of Vagrant locally, so please install it too (https://www.vagrantup.com/docs/installation/).

 All tests were made on Mac OSX Sierra.
 Should be the same on any Linux too.
 I was trying to do fewer changes to host OS, so everything goes into the same directory including all Perl packages and ansible roles.